FuzionView/FV-Docs/source/SystemOperator.rst

 System Operator Dashboard
 ===========================
+The System Operator Dashboard is the Operational Interface for the System Operator.
-The System Operator Dashboard displays a list of all the Data Providers managed by the System Operator.
+The Dashboard displays a list of all the Data Providers managed by the System Operator.

 .. figure:: /_static/SODashboard1.png
    :alt: The FuzionView System Operator Dashboard